FrederickClasen/MMRNHep/README.md

 2. MAIN.R : R script for the analysis of transcriptomics data
 * DESeq2 : PCA and differential gene expression
 * clusterprofiler : enrichment analysis

-3. Figures were generated either with plotly and seaborn in python or with ggplot in R.
-* FIGURES.ipynb : all figures generated in plotly or seaborn as well as data analysed and output as tables in output/ directory
-* FIGURES.R : all figures generated in R